staceyJayneLewis/holiday-hotspots/README.md

 ### Acknowledgements

 - I would like to thank my Code Institute mentor, [Juliia Konovalova](https://github.com/IuliiaKonovalova) for their support throughout the development of this project.
 Juliia went above and beyond to help me learn API's for the first time and I now feel more confident using them.
+I would like to thank Tim Nelson mentor, for the markdown template which helped form the structure of the read me and tesing.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
 - I would like to thank my partner William, for believing in me, and allowing me to make this transition into software development and my daughter for being so patient in having less time with me due to sharing my time with doing this course.